Alan Mcilwraith

-Mcilwraith with the Parachute Regiment uniform and assorted medals he purchased online.
-The image was uploaded by Mcilwraith for use in the original version of his Wikipedia article.

-Alan Mcilwraith (born 3 March 1978) is a British former call centre worker from Glasgow who was exposed as a military impostor by a tabloid newspaper after he passed himself off as a much-decorated British Army officer.
+Alan Mcilwraith (born 3 March 1978) is a Scottish former call centre worker from Glasgow who was exposed as a military impostor by a tabloid newspaper after he passed himself off as a much-decorated British Army officer.

 He convinced a number of charities and media outlets that he was "Captain Sir Alan Mcilwraith, KBE, DSO, MC".
 The National Children's Home charity invited him to the Women of Influence Awards at the Barony Halls.
 Celebrity magazine No1 carried a picture of him which was captioned "Lady Shona [McLaughlan] and Sir Alan McIlwraith", showing him wearing the dress uniform of the Parachute Regiment with medals.

 Wikipedia entry

 An article about Alan Mcilwraith was created on Wikipedia by a user under the username “MilitaryPro” on 5 October 2005:

 Captain Sir Alan Mcilwraith, CBE, DSO, MC (born 3 March 1978) is a British army officer, currently serving with the Scottish TA.
 Special Force's Fo [sic] Trained Capt Mcilwraith is know thro [sic] the military world as a man that can get things done and thought of as a hero that the United Kingdom and NATO can look to in times of trouble.

 Mcilwraith's father was an Engineer.
 Mcilwraith went to Shawlands Academy, in 1994 he went to Glasgow University.
 Mcilwraith was commissioned into the Parachute Regiment aged 18 finishing top in his class at Sandhurst Military Academy, specialising in the threat from Terrorism.
 Ser [sic] in Northern Ireland, he spent two years commanding a parachute company in Northern Ireland, and later the Balkans.

 In 2000s, Mcilwraith served in the NATO chain of command as an Advisor to the Supreme Allied Commander Europe, General Wesley Clark.
 He is best known for risking his own life when his company was att [sic] by a battalion to protect his men he took charge of a general purpose machine gun and held off the enemy long enough for his men to retreat.
 For this action he was awar [sic] the DSO.
 He was also badly injured protecting a young woman from an angry mob without any weapons to hand he placed himself between the young woman and mob this act of heroism made him a hit within the political world.